nurullah66er/justdesign/README.md

 # justdesign
-I made a design using bootstrap in this project Responsive Design
+I made a design using bootstrap in this project.
+It's a responsive design